cursork/xml-binddata/README.md

     Adds text content to the node.
 If an option is dot.separated, this will split on the dot and descend into nested hashes.

+- tmpl-default="value"

+    To be used with `tmpl-bind`.
+Adds a default text content value to the node if the value specified by `tmpl-bind` is undefined.

 - tmpl-each="option"

     For the array ref found at 'option', duplicate this node, setting the current